rgocal/Switchbar/README.md

         switchBar.show();

         //Set the on and off Messages
-        switchBar.setOnMessage(posMessage);
-        switchBar.setOffMessage(negMessage);
+        switchBar.setOnMessage("Switchbar on!");
+        switchBar.setOffMessage("Switchbar off!");

         //Set the on and off Background Colors
-        //It's suggested to use the Primary and DarkPrimary colors of your application
-        //as the switch uses the Accent Color switchBar.setSwitchbarOnBackground(R.color.colorPrimary);
+        //Override the switchbar style to change the switch tint switchBar.setSwitchbarOnBackground(R.color.colorPrimary);
         switchBar.setSwitchbarOffBackground(R.color.colorPrimaryDark);